Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/sample-extensions.md

 ## Weather extension

-The weather extension example for both iOS and Android shows a complete client-side and Experience Platform Launch UI extension that uses an API to fetch weather information using the [OpenWeatherMap online service](https://openweathermap.org/).
+The Weather extension example for both iOS and Android shows a complete client-side and Experience Platform Launch UI extension that uses an API to fetch weather information using the [OpenWeatherMap online service](https://openweathermap.org/).
 The weather conditions are published on to the Mobile Core event hub and are saved as a shared state.
 The Experience Platform Launch UI extension shows how an extension can be used to not only pass configuration values to the client-side extension, but to integrate with the Experience Platform Launch workflow rules engine.

 ![](../../.gitbook/assets/screen-shot-2019-04-23-at-3.46.29-pm.png)